cam1x/codewars-java/README.md

 ## Kata Ranking (kyu)
 *source: Codewars Wiki Honor & Ranks and Codewars Wiki Kata Ranking*

+Ranks are used to indicate progression and difficulty.
+Code Warriors complete Kata which are assigned a rank, which in turn earns them a higher rank once they complete enough of them.
+There are two classes of ranks, Kyu and Dan.
+You begin with Kyu at level 8 and work your way down to level 1.
+Then you progress to Dan, where you work your way up from level 1 to level 8.

 ### Novice level
 #### 6 Kyu
 6 kyu kata represent a novice programming level.
 At this level the kata will start to include more advanced algorithmic challenges and more complex language features.
 It includes: